 UPES M.Tech Admissions 2026

 GATE Score 300 Means How Many Marks?: Candidates can check the GATE 2026 score how many marks correspond to a GATE 2026 score of 300 on this page.
 IIT Guwahati will release the GATE 2026 cutoff on the official website, gate2026.iitg.ac.in.A score of 300 in GATE 2026 represents an average performance.
-The GATE 300 score percentile is calculated using the raw score (100 marks) which is converted to normalised score (1000).
-Therefore, the GATE 2026 score 300 is roughly equivalent to 25 -35 raw marks out of total 100 marks.
-To understand the GATE score 300 means how many marks, candidates can refer to the score versus marks criteria.
+The GATE 300 score percentile is calculated using the raw score (100 marks), which is converted to a normalised score (1000).
+Therefore, the GATE 2026 score 300 is roughly equivalent to 25 -35 raw marks out of a total of 100 marks.
+To understand the GATE score 300 means, candidates can refer to the score versus marks criteria.
 The GATE 2026 exam will be held on February 7, 8, 14 and 15, 2026.
-The authority is conducting the GATE exam on Febuary 7, 8, 14 & 15, 2026, in online mode.

 This Story also Contains